damat-le/mage/readme.md

 ![](img/movie.gif)

-## Disclaimer

-The project is under development.
-In the future releases, the following features will be added:

-- add reward mechanism for RL tasks
-- add gym/PettingZoo integration
-- add the random generation of maps
-- add the disappear-on-goal feature
-- prepare the project to be uploaded on PyPI

 ## Introduction

 MAGE is a grid-based environment with obstacles (walls) and agents.
 The agents can move in one of the four cardinal directions.
 If they try to move over an obstacle or out of the grid bounds, they stay in place.
 Each agent has a unique color and a goal state of the same color.
 The environment is episodic, i.e. the episode ends when all agents reach their goals.